top of page

 The copy phase is then administered and provides additional information regarding drawing skills.
 Adult norms are currently available for the BDT Memory and Copy phases.
 A Compulsivity / Effort Index is available to assist in assessing the performance validity of the BDT Copy.

-The Bicycle Drawing test materials are available for free with any order.
+The Bicycle Drawing test materials are available upon request.

 bottom of page